lamberta/devkit-doc/ENVIRONMENT.md

 ## pip
-Package manager for python, currently only required for installing `virtualenv`.
+Package manager for Python, currently only required for installing `virtualenv`.

 1. `$ sudo easy_install pip`